 Right, after waxing lyrical for a while, back down to earth.

 Although Plotkin lists plenty of eateries, management and chefs change, so what is mentioned in the book may not be what is on the ground.
-However, having said that, if the restaurant Plotkin mentions is not open, or, perish the thought, has closed, his book will certainly help you find another eatery which does local cuisine and not standard tourist fare.
-Or you can visit Plotkin’s website where he offers updates and additional information.
+However, having said that, if the restaurant Plotkin mentions is not open, or, perish the thought, has closed, his book will certainly help you find another eatery in the area which does local cuisine and not standard tourist fare.

 A Weighty Work, in Every Sense!